 It contains massive amounts of movies, arts, games, audio, and more.
 In fact, there’s no limit to the amount of diverse content you’ll find when it comes to Newground.

-On the art section, you will find huge doses of exquisite fine art, 3D art, illustrations, to name a few.
+On the art section, you will find huge doses of exquisite fine art, 3D art, illustrations, digital artwork to name a few.
 And it doesn’t end there.

-Newgrounds has a large and bubbling community section where you can engage in rewarding conversations with other artists and get tips for your next anime and cartoon style artwork.
+Newgrounds has a large community section.
+The community is bubbling and lively.
+Here, you can engage in rewarding conversations with other artists.
+You can also get tips for your next anime and cartoon style artwork.

 Virink is a social media platform for artists in Russia and Eastern Europe to connect and showcase their artworks.

-The website is growing fast, so it is translated to English so that it can be used by people from other countries.
+The website is growing fast, so it is translated to English to be used by people from other countries.

 Surfing through the website is very similar to DeviantArt.
-It is easy to find what you are looking for and the site does not contain a lot of adverts and this is thanks to the personal investment of the owners and donations from site users.
+It is easy to find what you are looking for.
+The site does not contain a lot of adverts and this is thanks to the personal investment of the owners and donations from site users.

-You have to keep in mind that while all of these platforms are good, they have their own differences.
+You have to remember that while all of these platforms are good, they have their differences.

-These variations are based on styles, layouts, what is convenient for you, and how much time you are willing to give up for a task.
+These variations are based on styles, layouts, what is convenient for you, and how much time you will give for a task.

 Knowing all these will guide your choice on which platform to pick if the need arises.